 STEP TWO: please review your policy wording (also known as the PDS) to check if the section for Business Interruption contains any clauses which refer to the Quarantine Act 1908 (Cth).
 If there are, you may be an eligible Class Member, provided that there are no endorsements to your policy wording that modify the references to the Quarantine Act 1908 (Cth) in the main part of the wording or PDS.

-By registering, you will receive further information about the Class Action and how you can apply to become an active member of the Scheme, if you choose to do so.
-Registering your interest does not involve an obligation by any party to participate in the Scheme.
+By registering, you will receive further information about the Class Action and how you can register, if you choose to do so.

 I think I am a Class Member.
 What’s next?